fbpx

 What about the insurance?

-To make your heliskiing/heliboarding the best experience without worries, we recommend purchasing insurance to cover trip cancellation, property losses, personal injury, and medical evacuation before your Viking Heliskiing holiday.
-We recommend making insurance via Global Rescue, a trustable company for all our guests.
+To have a worry free experience with Viking Heliskiing, we recommend purchasing insurance to cover trip cancellation, property losses and personal injury.
+We recommend making insurance via Global Rescue, a trustworthy company.

 When is the best time to see the Northern Lights?